Course Outline

 - Managing for the future

-- Deming's systems thinking in service industries
+- Applying Deming's systems thinking to service industries

 Preparing the Enterprise for Lean

-- Lean processes
+- Establishing Lean processes

-- The continuous improvement cycle
+- Implementing the continuous improvement cycle

 - Realigning metrics

-- Overcoming resistance
+- Overcoming resistance to change

-- Pilot projects
+- Conducting pilot projects

 Implementing Lean in Your Organization

-- Organizing the teams
+- Structuring teams

 - Applying technology and tools